Search Engine Marketing

 Most marketing agencies focus on keyword ranking as a measurement of success for a search engine marketing campaign.
-Business owners are flooded with emails from advertising agencies claiming a first page ranking in Google or top placement for a one-time fee.
-At 2 The Top Marketing we pay close attention to search engine rankings of our clients but it is one of many different factors that can show a positive trend within a campaign.
+Business owners are flooded with emails from SEO and SEM agencies claiming a first page ranking in Google or top placement for a one-time fee.
+At 2 The Top Marketing we pay close attention to the search engine rankings of our clients but it is one of many different factors that can show a positive trend within a targeted SEM campaign.
 But traffic that can be converted into a customer is a far more meaningful measurement.
 There is more to search engine marketing than top placement for a specific search term.
 I would bet that the majority of businesses are spending marketing dollars trying to position themselves for keywords that have very little return on investment.
 Part of the reason for this is that the keywords believed to generate revenue do not convert to sales.
 The most important part of an SEM campaign is determining which phrases to market and which terms reach an ideal consumer base.

 The algorithms that return results for search queries continually change in order to provide better results.
 Ranking penalties are now applied to sites that over-optimize for a specific keyword.
 Sites that are rewarded are those that use multiple words or phrases within a market and discuss concepts within or surrounding a keyword.
 If written and constructed correctly, one page of content should be able to show up for multiple searches queries surrounding a particular topic.
-The goal is to provide better content to site visitors, allow search engines to quickly understand a subset of phrases content is focused on and allow for site traffic through multiple search queries.
+With SEO, our goal is to provide better content to site visitors, allow search engines to quickly understand a subset of phrases content is focused on and allow for site traffic through multiple search queries.

 Understanding analytics and search engine metrics is what allows us to make educated decisions about a marketing campaign.
 What data is really valuable?
 We can look at ranking position, social media ‘Likes’, or site traffic but at the end of the day, conversions are what actually matters.
 The purpose of marketing a web site is to create leads or increase sales.
 Any other measurement outside of these two objectives may be noteworthy but not a signifier of reaching a campaigns ultimate goals.